Value Propositions | 6 Great Examples and 3 Common Mistakes

 • Answer the question: "If I am your ideal customer, why should I buy from you instead of any of your competitors?"

 That seems like a lot to fit into a concise statement, doesn’t it?
-So it should come as no surprise that creating a good value proposition is a struggle for most marketers.
+So it should come as no surprise that creating an effective value proposition is a struggle for most marketers.
 Marketingexperiments.com surveyed marketers and found that many struggle with value propositions because either:

 • Their company hasn't identified one